shramkoartem/nsga3/README.md

 H. Jain (2014) <DOI:10.1109/TEVC.2013.2281534> for a detailed description of the algorithm.

+## Parameters
-#'@param df An original dataset.
+* df An original dataset.
-#'@param target Name of a column (a string), which contains classification target variable.
+* target Name of a column (a string), which contains classification target variable.
 #'@param obj_list A List of objective functions to be optimizied.
 #'Must be a list of objects of type closure.
 #'@param obj_names A Vector of the names of objective functions.